natefoo/slurm-drmaa/README.md

 ### Known bugs and limitations

-Library covers all [DRMAA 1.0 specification](http://www.ogf.org/documents/GFD.133.pdf) with exceptions listed below.
-It was successfully tested with [Slurm 14.03, 14.11, and 15.08](https://slurm.schedmd.com/).
+The library covers all of the [DRMAA 1.0 specification][drmaa-v133] with exceptions listed below.
+It was successfully tested with [Slurm 16.05 and 18.08][slurm].
 Known limitations:

 -   `drmaa_control` options `DRMAA_CONTROL_HOLD`, `DRMAA_CONTROL_RELEASE` are only available for users being Slurm administrators (in version prior 2.2)
 -   `drmaa_control` options `DRMAA_CONTROL_SUSPEND`, `DRMAA_CONTROL_RESUME` are only available for users being Slurm administrators